 Students are required to bring the items on this supply list to the first day of class.
 Many of the tools and supplies for Continuing Education classes are available in our Store.
 Please call Kristen Odle, our Retail & Exhibit Manager in advance to place an order at 617-227-0155 x140, or stop by during open hours to browse.
 Click here for Gallery/Store hours and other information.

-$1,000 non-refundable, non-transferable deposit is due at the time of registration. $5,000 is due one month before start of class.
-You'll be sent a payment reminder email, and you can complete payment anytime here.
+$800 non-refundable, non-transferable deposit is due at the time of registration. $6,000 is due one month before start of class.

 Note: General registration and cancellation policies do not apply to this class.
 Deposit is non-refundable and non-transferable.
 NBSS reserves the right to to withdraw a student from the class due to attendance or interpersonal issues.
 Students with 5 unexcused absences may be withdrawn from the course and refunds will not be issued.

 Qualifying Veterans may use their post-9/11GI Bill® to cover the tuition for this course.
 Download a PDF here for more information on the steps needed to do so.